Appietus: Career

 He continued to grow his expertise and improved his sound engineering qualities from Fredima Studios at Adabraka in Accra.
 He later moved to Kay's Frequency at Asylum Down where he further enriched his production skills in the year 1998.
 He also worked at Kampsite Studios at Dansoman SSNIT flats in the year 2003 after graduating from Kay's Frequency.
 He finally established his own studio (Creative Studioz) at Dansoman Sahara in the year 2006.
 Creative Studioz started off as a partnership between Amandzeba and Appietus till the contract expired when Appietus took over as CEO till date.
+His memorable audio signature was later discovered to be the voice of international Hiplife and ghanaian dancehall heavyweight Shatta Wale, formerly known as Bandana.

 He has had the opportunity to be on the panel for the Vodafone Icons in 2012 and 2013.
 He mentored the group that won the 2012 Vodafone Icons and from which an eminent artist Wiyaala has emerged.

 In 2014, Appietus collaborated with COPILOT Music and Sound on a cover of Carlinhos Brown's "Maria Caipirnha (Samba da Bahia)".
 The arrangement represented the musical instrumentation and styles of Ghana for Visa's "Samba of the World", a digital campaign for the 2014 FIFA World Cup.